 The most damage efficient DPS path for Azir is:

-Of course, League is not merely a mathematical game.
+This order is true against any target with 60 or more MR. Of course, League is not merely a mathematical game.
 Raw DPS alone won't win you the match.
-After ample testing, I found that I could get away with going raw DPS generally until at least after one complete offensive item, and then I was forced into a defensive item just to survive.
+After ample testing, I found that I could get away with going raw DPS generally until at least after two complete offensive items, and then I was forced into a defensive item just to survive.

 Rylai's Crystal Scepter finds use as a defensive choice against multiple melees or if already so far behind that other utility than damage is needed.